 Gooseberry Falls State Park

-Gooseberry Falls State Park is usually the first place (or the only place) people go when it comes to destinations along the North Shore.
+Gooseberry Falls State Park is usually the first place (or the only place) people go when it comes to Minnesota North Shore road trip.
 Named the “gateway to the North Shore,” Gooseberry Falls consists of three spectacular waterfalls cascading into a gentle river that flows into Lake Superior.

 There’s also a visitors center where visitors can read about the history of the state park, the roaming wildlife, and the geology of the surrounding area.